Interconnecting governance and culture

 Before joining Unisa as academic, she gained ten years’ experience in audit practice and in commerce.

-Carolynn has spent the last 20 years assisting leaders and leadership teams to understand and apply governance principles and generate value for their organizations.
-She uses of her expertise and experience in corporate governance, organizational strategy, Digital Transformation and systems thinking to do so.
+Carolynn makes corporate dreams come true, assisting leaders and leadership teams in how to create value for their organisations.
+She makes use of her expertise and experience in corporate governance, organizational strategy, Digital Transformation, and IT to do so.

-Carolynn is well known for her successes in designing and leading large, complex strategy and organizational transformation implementations – she attributes this success to the application of effective governance principles.
+Carolynn is best known for her successes in establishing governance frameworks, and designing and the leading large, complex initiatives that can result.
+She attributes this success to the application of good governance principles.
+She shares her insights on her 2 LinkedIn Groups – Applying King IV and Corporate Governance Institute.

 Link to the policy: GGA Privacy Policy 2021